Fast python library encapsulating the nfqueue netlink interface.

 iptables -A OUTPUT <filter here> -j NFQUEUE --queue-num 1

-import fnfqueue queue = 1 conn = nfqueue.Connection() try: q = conn.bind(queue) q.set_mode(0xffff, nfqueue.COPY_PACKET) except PermissionError: print("Access denied; Do I have root rights or the needed capabilities?") sys.exit(-1) while True: try: for packet in conn: packet.payload = packet.payload # modify the packet here packet.mangle() except nfqueue.BufferOverflowException: print("buffer error") pass conn.close()
+import fnfqueue queue = 1 conn = fnfqueue.Connection() try: q = conn.bind(queue) q.set_mode(0xffff, fnfqueue.COPY_PACKET) except PermissionError: print("Access denied; Do I have root rights or the needed capabilities?") sys.exit(-1) while True: try: for packet in conn: packet.payload = packet.payload # modify the packet here packet.mangle() except fnfqueue.BufferOverflowException: print("buffer error") pass conn.close() # this can be called concurrently to cancel the above for loop

 Help is provided as python docs.